#MyParachuteHome Makeover: Richard Blais’ Master Bedroom

 Do you see your new bedroom being family friendly or a space where you can get away and recharge?: Well, the whole family slept in there for the first few days.
 My daughters really love the makeover.
 After the newness fades for them, I think it will be a retreat for Jazmin and me.

 What's one of the most important takeaways from this experience?
 What advice would you pass on to other couples embarking on a bedroom makeover?: The most important takeaway, that I think other families can learn from, was how a fresh coat of paint and new linens can change a room.
 It was a night and day difference!
 The whole process became an exercise in self care – it was enlightening to say the least.
 And for those reading this who are considering a bedroom makeover, I can’t emphasize how important it is to set your intention for the space and make concerted decisions towards that end.
-Great textiles, new paint and let the rest flow.
+Great bedding, new paint and let the rest flow.